EXPLAINER: How Correa lost Giants deal, ended up with Mets - KTVZ

 A year after the 101-win club lost in the NL wild-card round to San Diego, the Mets feel they’ve added the missing piece to make them a World Series contender — thanks to Cohen’s ability to foot the bill.

-His addition would increase the Mets’ luxury tax payroll next year to the $385 million range, putting them on track to pay a record tax of about $110 million — more than double the current high of $44 million set by the 2015 Los Angeles Dodgers.
+Correa’s addition, pending a successful physical, would increase the Mets’ luxury tax payroll next year to $394 million, putting them on track to pay a record tax of about $120 million — nearly triple the current high of $44 million set by the 2015 Los Angeles Dodgers.
 The estimates would change if Correa’s deal contains deferred money or if New York trades players.

 Correa would cost the Mets $49.88 million next year in salary and tax, if there is no deferred money in the deal.